What is Vascular Disease?

 What Is Vascular Screening?

 Vascular screening refers to tests and exams designed to evaluate the condition of blood vessels and identify potential problems.
 These screenings focus on detecting abnormalities in arteries and veins, such as blockages, narrowing, or weakening of vessel walls.
-Vascular diseases like atherosclerosis (plaque buildup in arteries), aneurysms, and peripheral artery disease (PAD) can all be identified through vascular screening.
+Vascular diseases like atherosclerosis (plaque buildup in arteries), peripheral arterial disease (PAD), and diabetic small vessel disease.

 Who Should Get Vascular Screening?